mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Sharable Invisibility:** You can render other objects invisible along with you.
 This includes other people, pieces of furniture, or even walls.
 You must maintain contact with the invisible object.

-**Precise Invisibility:** You don’t need to turn invisible all at once; you can make parts of yourself invisible, like your head or arms, or keep objects you’re holding invisible while you can be seen.
+**Precise Invisibility:** You don't need to turn invisible all at once; you can make parts of yourself invisible, like your head or arms, or keep objects you're holding invisible while you can be seen.

 ### Common Power Synergies

-**Phasing:** When you’re invisible, you’re practically a ghost, able to walk through walls.
+**Phasing:** When you're invisible, you're practically a ghost, able to walk through walls.

 **Illusion:** You are the master of what is seen and unseen.